Reports a synchronous signal.

 Remarks

-sends the signal identified by sig
+raise sends the signal identified by sig to the executing

 program.